 Not addressing other possibilities to resolve this monumental problem converts him into the right’s mouth piece.
 Every time I see his pieces discussing this issue I feel compelled to check the channel I am watching to make sure my TV did not accidentally drift into Fox News.

 Paul Solman: There’s only so much one can cover in an 8 – 10 minute news story, Mr. Populin.
 We were simply trying to sketch the issue of pension underfunding in Rhode Island.
-But it’s true: taxes there have been cut on high earners on both income and capital gains in recent years.
+But it’s true: taxes there have been cut for high earners on both income and capital gains in recent years.
 Restoring taxes to prior levels would make a sizable dent in the state’s deficit, at least in the short run.
 Tax cuts weren’t mentioned by any of our interviewees, but we ought to have included wealthy taxpayers as a separate constituency among those pitted against one another in this battle: state employees (and their retirement benefits); state programs; state taxpayers.

 A similar email arrived from Christin Smith.

-Question: I have the greatest respect for those working so hard at The PBS Newshour to bring an unbiased view of the day’s news stories.
+Question: I have the greatest respect for those working so hard at the PBS NewsHour to bring an unbiased view of the day’s news stories.
 However, I thought you really missed the mark in tonight’s story of Rhode Island and public pensions.
 I’m going to guess that Rhode Island, like many other states, including Wisconsin, has been handing out tax cuts, giving both the wealthy and corporations all sorts of subsidies and borrowing to pay for today’s services so the “no new taxes” pledge can be kept — no matter what the cost to our children or our current society.

 Why didn’t you interview three wealthy individuals and have them justify why they received/deserved those tax cuts and what they thought the costs of those tax cuts were to Rhode Island’s education, social services, etc.?
 Or, how about three CEOs telling us why their corporations deserved the subsidies they received and relate that to cuts for those living in poverty.
-Then, perhaps you could interview the individual in the home for boys program that was shut down and ask her to address how tax cuts for the wealthy and corporate subsidies are responsible for taking money from education, human services, etc.
+Then, perhaps you could interview the individual in the home for boys that was shut down, and ask her to address how tax cuts for the wealthy and corporate subsidies are responsible for taking money from education, human services, etc.

 Why is it that the pension issue in Rhode Island was framed in the way that it was?
-I really expect a deeper, more complex, and more complete view from The PBS NewsHour than simply accepting a framework advanced by the very sectors of our society that have helped run us into this ditch.
+I really expect a deeper, more complex, and more complete view from the PBS NewsHour than simply accepting a framework advanced by the very sectors of our society that have helped run us into this ditch.

 I count on all of you to bring me new ways to think about the most pressing issues of our day.
 Please rethink this one.